redhat-imaging/imagefactory/indirection.markdown

 **--parameter utility_image** - The image id for utility image

 **--parameter input_image_device** - The name of the device where the base_image is presented to the utility VM.
 Default is /dev/vdb1.
+The filesystem on this device is also referred to as workspace.

-**--parameter input_image_file** - The path to the copy of input image on work space.
+**--parameter input_image_file** - The path to the copy of input image in the workspace.
 Default is /input_image.raw.
-Only input_image_device or input_image_file can be provided.
+Either input_image_device or input_image_file can be provided at a time.

-**--file-parameter utility_customizations** - Partial TDL with commands to be exectuted after the utility image is launched in run level 3

 **--parameter results_location** - Full path to the customized image in the filesystem presented as work space.
 Default is /results/images/boot.iso

+**--file-parameter utility_customizations** - Name of file containing partial TDL with commands to be exectuted after the utility image is launched in run level 3

 The utility image is used to launch a VM in run level 3.
-This VM has an unmounted filesystem attached as '/dev/vdb1' or input_image_device with the following characteristics:
+The utility VM has an unmounted filesystem attached as '/dev/vdb1' or input_image_device with the following characteristics: